-Remodels are fun and exciting, because the promise of your new home — or portion of your home, anyway — is about to be realized.
-But every remodel comes with one big challenge: storing your stuff while it’s happening.
+When you’re planning a home renovation, one step that may get lost amid all the tempting ideas and clever remodeling tips involves a very practical question: How will you store your stuff while it’s happening?
 That’s right: When you’re remodeling kitchens, bedrooms, living rooms, bathrooms, or really any part of the house, you’ll want to make sure you remove your belongings first to make room for your contractor and protect your stuff.

-Before you look for a place to put your things, remember that a remodel is a lot like a move.
+Before you look for a place to put your things, remember that a major remodel is a lot like a move.
 Often multiple rooms of your house are going to go from one place to another, even if that just means from the old space to the remodeled space.
-That means you’ll want to pack up your belongings carefully (Check out our moving hacks and our storage checklist for helpful tips!).
+That means you’ll want to pack up your belongings carefully (Check out our storage checklist for helpful tips!).
 Label boxes well and take pictures, if needed, to make sure your post-remodel move-in is successful.

 But where do you put all of that stuff?
 We’re glad you asked, because there are many options that might work for you, depending on your situation.
 Here are five ideas for how to store your stuff during a remodel: